losizm/scamper/README.md

 val res = Ok(body).withContentType("text/html; charset=utf-8")
 ```

-And here's another example with a file as the entity:
+And here's an example with a file as the entity:

 ```scala
 import java.io.File